Sport in South Australia: Rugby league

+Adelaide Oval hosted State of Origin series games in both 2020 and 2023, with the latter drawing a state record rugby league attendance of 48,613.

+Minor sports

 Baseball

 South Australia is home to Baseball SA, which has a 12 club division 1 competition in the Adelaide metropolitan area.

 Adelaide was also home to the former Adelaide Giants in the defunct Australian Baseball League.
 A new baseball league was approved by the SA sports commission and started in November 2010.
 Adelaide's team is called the Adelaide Bite.
 They formerly played their home games at Norwood Oval, but moved to the Diamond Sports Stadium in 2016 due to renovations at Norwood.

 The Adelaide Giants won the 2023 ABL Claxton Shield, breaking a 43 year drought after a 5-2 game three victory over the Perth Heat at West Beach.

 Lacrosse

-South Australia has dominated the Women's Lacrosse National Championships having won 32 out of 51 National championships since competitions started in 1961.
-South Australia won regularly during the 60's and 70's but in 1985 begun its total domination when it won the first of 11 National Championships in a row.
+South Australia has dominated the Women's Lacrosse National Championships having won 34 out of 61 National championships since competitions started in 1961.
+South Australia won regularly during the 60's and 70's but in 1985 begun its total domination when it won the first of 11 National Championships in a row, an achievement that was recognised when it was inducted into the South Australian Sport Hall of Fame in 2018.

 SA Coach Peter Koshnitsky having established a women's lacrosse program with the South Australian Sports Institute helped forge this success in partnership with outstanding leader and Australian & State captain and World Champion, Jenny Williams and other players of this era.
 The legacy of this era was highlighted by the continued success by South Australian teams at national championship level with success in 1997 and a further run of wins with six in a row from 1999 until 2005.

 South Australia has produced significant players during this period who have had incredible careers at international level contributing importantly to the 1986 and 2005 IFWLA World Championship victories.
 Many South Australian players have also had success in the United States' NCAA Women's Lacrosse Competition including Hannah Nielsen and arguably the world's best player, Australian World Champion, Jen Adams.

 In Men's Lacrosse South Australia has won 12 National Championships including three in a row from 2001 - 2003, and won again in 2012.
 In 2003 Peter Inge became the first Australian to play in Major League Lacrosse in the USA.

 Lacrosse SA is the peak body for lacrosse in South Australia, managing competitions for Women and Men, and Girls and Boys from age 8 to adults.
 While the primary focus revolves around the main field lacrosse season from April to September, differing formats of lacrosse including Box Lacrosse, Junior and Senior indoor competitions, modified preseason, university and High School competitions offer opportunities to enjoy lacrosse year round.